phamcongthuy/challenge/_connect/la-forward.md

   a just, democratic, and sustainable Los Angeles.
 project_proposal_description: >-
-  LA Forward will expand its civic education programs—ballot guides, the LA Forwards & Backwards podcast, collateral like civic trading cardsâ€”to reach more than 100,000 Angelenos.
-These media will draw thousands to live actionsâ€”election parties, podcast events, classes, and trainings.
+  LA Forward will expand its civic education programs—ballot guides, the LA Forwards & Backwards podcast, collateral like civic trading cards—to reach more than 100,000 Angelenos.
+These media will draw thousands to live actions—election parties, podcast events, classes, and trainings.
 Hundreds will grow as leaders through our campaign taskforces, policy research committee, and teams that use art, events, video, and media to raise consciousness of our region’s challenges and coalition efforts.